 You can control the size of the n-grams by using the N-grams property.
 If you choose bigrams, unigrams are also computed.
-The dictionary would also include single terms like these:
+Thus, the dictionary would also include single terms like these:

-After the dictionary is built, the Feature Hashing module converts the dictionary terms into hash values.
-It then computes whether a feature was used in each case.
+After the dictionary has been built, the Feature Hashing module converts the dictionary terms into hash values, and computes whether a feature was used in each case.
 For each row of text data, the module outputs a set of columns, one column for each hashed feature.

 For example, after hashing, the feature columns might look something like this:

 - If the value in the column is 0, the row did not contains the hashed feature.

 - If the value is 1, the row did contain the feature.